-Hepatitis B is a potentially life-threatening disease.
-It causes a number of conditions, ranging from fever and jaundice to more serious illness, such as inflammation of the liver, cirrhosis and possibly liver cancer.
-Hepatitis B infection is transmitted by the hepatitis B virus (HBV) through exposure to blood and other body fluids.
-Any worker with occupational exposure to blood is at risk of contracting hepatitis B.
+Hepatitis B is a vaccine preventable, potentially life-threatening liver infection caused by the hepatitis B virus (HBV).
+It is transmitted through exposure to blood and other body fluids.
+Any worker with occupational exposure to blood is at risk.

 Is hepatitis B a serious problem?

 In 2006, the Public Health Agency of Canada (PHAC) reported 2 cases for every 100,000 people in Canada.
 In 2013, the incident rate was .5 per 100,000.